Widaeus/KFCAP/README.md

 # KFCap Import Function

 ## Overview
 This project provides an import function that takes a file in CSV or XLSX format and uses the REDCap API to import it into an electronic Case Report Form (eCRF) in REDCap.
+It further exposes this function as a GUI for easier end-user interaction.
+It relies on PyCap for REDcap API integration.

 ## Features
 - Supports CSV and XLSX file formats